 School administrators may prohibit student expression that will materially and substantially disrupt the work and discipline of the school.
 Educators are permitted to exercise editorial control over school-sponsored expressive activities such as school publications or theatrical productions.
 Public school administrators may take steps to safeguard students from speech that can reasonably be regarded as encouraging illegal drug use.
 A student may be disciplined for expressive conduct occurring off school grounds when such conduct would foreseeably create a risk of substantial disruption within the school environment, at least to the extent that it was similarly foreseeable that such off-campus expression might also reach campus.
-A school may regulate in the classroom “plainly offensive” speech, i.e., speech that is offensively lewd and indecent.
-Off-campus, the risk from student speech of substantial disruption within the school environment depends on a number of factors including the language used, the truth or falsity of the communication, and whether the student serves as a student government leader.
+A school may regulate “plainly offensive” speech in the classroom, i.e., offensively lewd and indecent speech.
+Off-campus, the risk from student speech of substantial disruption within the school environment depends on several factors, including the language used, the truth or falsity of the communication, and whether the student serves as a student government leader.
 Participation in extracurricular activities is a privilege and not a right.

 SO, STUDENTS SHOULD PRESUME:

 - That any electronic communication (e.g., text, tweet, email) or creation (e.g., MySpace profile) that can be forwarded beyond its initial addressee may be forwarded to parties unknown or may be seen by teachers or school administrators

 - That any school-related electronic communication (i.e., one relating or referring to students, teachers, administrators, or school activities) can be expected to find its way “on-campus.”

 - That, concerning electronic communications, students should presume that there is no practical or legal difference between on and off-campus;

 - That what constitutes “substantial disruption within the school environment” depends entirely on the circumstances